NickRyden/counter-the-hunt/README.md

 # Counter the Hunt
-I am extending a war-driving tool, Kismet, to check if the user is being followed
+I am extending a war-driving tool, Kismet, to check if the user is being followed or stalked.

 ## Description
-Originally got the idea from a <a href="https://au.pcmag.com/security/95637/are-you-being-followed-use-a-raspberry-pi-to-find-out">PC Mag article</a>, So I thought it might be an exciting challenge to try and build it.
-I would have done the project with a raspberry pi and a wifi adapter.
+I got the original idea from a <a href="https://au.pcmag.com/security/95637/are-you-being-followed-use-a-raspberry-pi-to-find-out">PC Mag article</a>, So I thought it might be an exciting challenge to try and build it.
+I would have done the project with a raspberry pi and a Wi-Fi adapter.
 However, there were a few issues to overcome with the Operating systems.
 Instead, I am using a laptop loaded with Linux Mint to build the project.

 ## Technical Details
-Essentially, data will be captured and stored in a *.db file, read into python and analysed every 'n' minutes depending on a person's moving speed and investigate if someone is being followed.
+Data will be captured and stored in a *.db file, read into python and analysed every 'n' minutes depending on a person's moving speed and investigate if someone is trailing.
+The Python script analyses the MAC addresses given off by Wi-Fi beacons.

 ## Tools
 * Python 3.10